zuixjs/zuix/README.md

+## ZUIX.js - Content and Component Manager

-JavaScript UI content and component manager for creating sites and web apps.
+ZUIX is a JavaScript library for creating component-based sites and web apps.

 ### Usage